ParBLiSS/FastANI/README.md

 In all above use cases, OUTPUT\_FILE will contain space delimited row(s) with query genome, reference genome, ANI value, count of bidirectional fragment mappings, and total query fragments.
 Alignment fraction (wrt. the query genome) is simply the ratio of mappings and total fragments.
 Two genome assemblies are provided in [data](data) folder to do a quick test run.

-We suggest users to do minimal quality check of their input genome assemblies (both reference and query), especially the N50 be ≥10 Kbp.
+We suggest users to do an adequate quality check of their input genome assemblies (both reference and query), especially the N50 be ≥10 Kbp.

 ### An Example Run